oettingerj/classifieds-backend/README.md

 # Django: The Backend Web Framework
 ## Environnment Setup
 These setup instructions assume that you are working in a linux-based environment (namely, the macOS operating system, Windows Subsystem for Linux in a Windows operating system, or a distro of the Linux operating system itself).
 Windows users are advised to install [Windows Subsystem for Linux](<https://docs.microsoft.com/en-us/windows/wsl/install-win10>).
 Readers are advised to sequentially follow the instructions in this "Environment Setup" section, skipping any steps that have already been performed.

 ### Core Tools
-Fundamental tools such as git are required for the operation of this repo.
-Users of macOS can install the Xcode command line tools; users of other operating systems are encouraged to install git using a method of their choice, and install any other programs as instructed by the command line interface.
+Fundamental tools, especially git, are required for the operation of this repo.
+Users of macOS can install the Xcode command line tools which will ensure the installation of all such tools; users of other operating systems are encouraged to install git using a method of their choice, and install any other programs as instructed by the command line interface.

 #### Installing the Xcode Command Line Tools (macOS only)
 1. Open the application "Terminal"
-2. Enter the command `xcode-select --install`
+2. Enter the command `xcode-select --install` (do NOT continue until you have read the next instruction)
+3. When prompted, do NOT select "Get Xcode" unless you wish to do so (the file size nears 10 GB and requires considerable time to download and install).
+Instead, click "Install" which will install only the command line developer tools.

+#### Cloning the repo
+1. In a commmand line interface, navigate to where you wish to clone this repository
+2. Clone this repository with the command `git clone <url-of-this-repo>`
+3. Note that the default branch is the "master" branch, which your team may designate to hold only tested and stable code.
+To see the branches available to you, enter the command `git branch`.
+If you wish to check out a branch other than the master, enter the command `git checkout <branch_name>`.

+####

 ## Organizational Hierarchy & Nomenclature